subugoe/oa2020cadata/analysis/paper.md

 programming languages including R and SQL, and are accessible in the `analysis` folder of the research compendium:

-1. Initial exploration about how corresponding authorships are represented in the WoS-KB ([`001_kb_rp_pretest.Rmd`](analysis/001_kb_rp_pretest.Rmd))
+1. Initial exploration on how corresponding authorships are represented in the WoS-KB ([`001_kb_rp_pretest.Rmd`](analysis/001_kb_rp_pretest.Rmd))
 2. Coverage analysis of reprint authors in the WoS-KB for the period 2014 - 2018 ([`002_kb_rp_coverage.Rmd`](analysis/002_kb_rp_coverage.Rmd)).
-3. Steps to obtain and compile the dataset about corresponding author country affiliations 2014 - 2018 ([`003_kb_fetch_ca.Rmd`](analysis/003_kb_fetch_ca.Rmd))
+3. Steps to obtain and compile the dataset relative to corresponding author country affiliations 2014 - 2018 ([`003_kb_fetch_ca.Rmd`](analysis/003_kb_fetch_ca.Rmd))
-4. Steps to obtain and compile the dataset about the global publisher output 2014 - 2018 ([`004_kb_fetch_publisher.Rmd`](analysis/004_kb_fetch_publisher.Rmd)).
+4. Steps to obtain and compile the dataset relative to the global publisher output 2014 - 2018 ([`004_kb_fetch_publisher.Rmd`](analysis/004_kb_fetch_publisher.Rmd)).

 The research compendium contains the rendered reports as well.